 I’m fine with all of this, by the way.
 Best case scenario, all that peer pressure will in time add up and my thyroid will hop to it at last.
 Worst case scenario, I consider it like a peace offering – hey, thyroid, please accept these gifts and just don’t get any worse.

 In the meantime, my sensitive digestion and I have taken on the challenge of a new eating plan.
 Gone is the (beloved) dairy.
 The eggs went with it.
 So did the soy.
 And the gluten (sob).

 In their place have come all kinds of strange new “milks” – did you know there is banana milk?
 It’s actually pretty good, if you like milk that tastes like banana juice-mush.
 We’ve also tried almond milk, hemp milk, rice milk and coconut milk.
 My stomach is fine with all of them, even though my taste buds are still kind of grumpy.

 A few years ago I added fish to my diet in a desperate attempt to support a flagging brain.
 I figured after I passed the 45 year mark, my brain cells had earned an extra infusion of Omega-3’s every week or so.
+Omega 3 happens to be really good for the heart and you can find that in fishes like salmon and for some reason I always wanted to give away gifts for fishermen who are able to catch such amazing fishes.
 I’m still not too keen on it, but I try hard to only choose fish that has been sustainably grown and harvested, which mostly means I only eat fish when I go my parents’ house and my mom is cooking.